 Such is the price of kids growing older.
 We’re all tall enough for the ride, and everyone needs an adult ticket.

 Over the past year, the overwhelming focus of my work has shifted from parent-centric writing to trauma-heavy annotation and promoting social causes.
 It’s incredibly rewarding work, but beyond exhausting.
 The kids have papers, testing and homework.
 They have practice and meetings and responsibilities they would prefer to ignore.
 There is the stage of teen drama.
 My wife works 80 hours per week dealing with the public, and — fun fact — the public doesn’t always provide the healthiest of takeaways.
 All this comes constantly coated by the news of the world: a loop of negativity, violence and hate.

-This reminds of an old story about a jar filled with rocks.
-Observers accepted the jar as full, only for it to be topped with pebbles that, following a slight shake, filled the crevices between the larger stones.
+This reminds me of an old story about a jar filled with rocks.
+Observers accepted the jar as full.
+Then, it would be topped with pebbles that, following a slight shake, filled the crevices between the larger stones.
 Once again, the consensus was that the jar was at capacity.
-Then, scoops of sand would be dumped upon it, the grains falling into place despite clogging the hourglass with nope.
+Scoops of sand would then be dumped upon it, the grains falling into place despite clogging the hourglass with nope.

 It is fun finding a way to fit into our packed lives, one grain at a time.

 Perhaps it isn’t that I was once more fun.
 Rather, fun was once more obvious, easier and tangible.
 It has gone from abundance to a precious commodity, and there is value there, too.